attacker-codeninja/web-hacking-playground/README.md

 ## Setup

-It is recommended to use Kali Linux to perform this lab.
-It can be downloaded from [the official page](https://www.kali.org/get-kali/).
+It is recommended to use [Kali Linux](https://www.kali.org/get-kali/) to perform this lab.
 In case of using a virtual machine, it is advisable to use the [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) hypervisor.

 The environment is based on Docker and Docker Compose, so it is necessary to have both installed.